uvarc/rc-website/content/userinfo/storage.md

 	<a name="rivanna-home" style="text-align:left;"></a>
 <h3>
 	Rivanna <code>/home</code> File System (FREE)</h3>
-<p>Each user on Rivanna HPC cluster is provided with 50GB of /home directory.
+<p>Each user on Rivanna HPC cluster is provided with 50GB of <code>/home</code> directory.
 It is a standard place where you can store important files or data such as your research code, configuration files, and valuable output data.
 Users can compile, debug their codes in this space before getting ready for production runs via scheduler (SLURM on Rivanna) on compute nodes.
-The /home comes with 3 weeks of snapshot backup, so if you delete your data by mistake, you can ask file recovery.
+The <code>/home</code> comes with 3 weeks of snapshot backup, so if you delete your data by mistake, you can ask file recovery.
 The 50GB is the hard quota of the space, and users are not allowed to exceed this limit.
 You job will fail if the hard limit is reached.</p>
-<p><a href="https://arcs.virginia.edu/storage" target="_new"><button class="btn btn-small btn-success">Learn More</button></a>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
+<p><a href="https://arcs.virginia.edu/storage" target="_blank"><button class="btn btn-small btn-success">Learn More</button></a>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
 <a name="rivanna-scratch" style="text-align:left;"></a>
 <h3>
 	Rivanna <code>/scratch</code> File System (FREE)</h3>

-<p>The /scratch file system is a large-scale, high-performance parallel file system (Lustre) where multi-threaded, high-performance read &amp; write is possible.
-The scratch space is freely provided, and one of the most versatile storage locations available to you -- for certain use cases and with the right tuning, /scratch performs extremely well: upwards of 10x faster than NFS-mounted storage.
+<p>The <code>/scratch</code> file system is a large-scale, high-performance parallel file system (Lustre) where multi-threaded, high-performance read &amp; write is possible.
+The scratch space is freely provided, and one of the most versatile storage locations available to you -- for certain use cases and with the right tuning, <code>/scratch</code> performs extremely well: upwards of 10x faster than NFS-mounted storage.
 We recommend to use this file system whenever running a series of jobs on RIvanna.
 There are quotas imposed (10TB per user), but they are not strictly enforced: being over quota usually just means not being able to submit jobs until you're not over quota any more, and in many cases you can have your quota adjusted simply by asking.</p>
-<p><a href="http://arcs.virginia.edu/storage" target="_new"><button class="btn btn-small btn-success">Learn More</button></a>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
+<p><a href="http://arcs.virginia.edu/storage" target="_blank"><button class="btn btn-small btn-success">Learn More</button></a>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>

 <a name="project-storage" style="text-align:left;"></a>
 <h3>
-	<code>/project</code> Project Storage - GPS ($90/TB/Yr)</h3>
+	Research Project Storage <code>/project</code> ($90/TB/Yr)</h3>
 <p>The /project storage option provides storage for collaboration and data sharing within the research group.
-Like /home and /scratch file systems, /project is mounted on the Rivanna, and users can freely move data around between those file systems.
-Total usable space of /project is close to 2 PB, and the file system comes with a data protection of 3-week snapshot.
-Non-Rivanna users can still request the storage space, and the data transfer to/from the storage is possible via Globus data transfer node [link].
-UVA faculty can purchase /project space by submitting <a href="https://cadre.virginia.edu/node/add/storage-request" target="_new">this form</a>.</p>
+Like <code>/home</code> and <code>/scratch</code> file systems, <code>/project</code> is mounted on the Rivanna, and users can freely move data around between those file systems.
+Total usable space of <code>/project</code> is close to 2 PB, and the file system comes with a data protection of 3-week snapshot.
+Non-Rivanna users can still request the storage space, and the data transfer to/from the storage is possible via Globus data transfer node.
+UVA faculty can purchase <code>/project</code> space by submitting <a href="https://cadre.virginia.edu/node/add/storage-request" target="_blank">this form</a>.</p>
-<p><button class="btn btn-small btn-success">Learn More</button>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
+<p><a href="https://discuss.rc.virginia.edu/t/globus-connect-data-transfer-introduction/345" target="_blank"><button class="btn btn-small btn-success">Learn More</button>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
 <br>
 <hr>
 <h2>